 Does the cost of capital affect the multiplier of earnings that a sophisticated buyer is willing to pay for a company?

 The multiplier of earnings is merely the inverse of the cost of capital.
-So, a multiple of ﬁve times implies a cost of capital of 20 percent, four times implies 25 percent, etc. Cost of capital can range from 10 percent to more than 50 percent, implying a multiple range of two to 10 times for companies that can even be sold.
+So, a multiple of ﬁve times implies a cost of capital of 20 percent, four times implies 25 percent, etc. The cost of capital can range from 10 percent to more than 50 percent, implying a multiple ranges of two to 10 times for companies that can even be sold.
 Many companies can’t be sold at any multiple and just get liquidated at auction value.

 The cost of capital is comprised of several factors, each of which is affected by the overall quality or riskiness of the subject company, what we refer to as company-speciﬁc